Light: Wave theory

 The wave theory predicted that light waves could interfere with each other like sound waves (as noted around 1800 by Thomas Young).
 Young showed by means of numerous diffraction experiments that light behaved as waves.
-He first publicly stated his "general law" of interference in January 1802, in his book A Syllabus of a Course of Lectures on Natural and Experimental Philosophy:But the general law, by which all these appearances are governed, may be very easily deduced from the interference of two coincident undulations, which either cooperate, or destroy each other, in the same manner as two musical notes produce an alternate intension and remission, in the beating of an imperfect unison.He also proposed that different colours were caused by different wavelengths of light and explained colour vision in terms of three-coloured receptors in the eye.
+He first publicly stated his "general law" of interference in January 1802, in his book A Syllabus of a Course of Lectures on Natural and Experimental Philosophy:But the general law, by which all these appearances are governed, may be very easily deduced from the interference of two coincident undulations, which either cooperate, or destroy each other, in the same manner as two musical notes produce an alternate intension and remission, in the beating of an imperfect unison.He also proposed that different colors were caused by different wavelengths of light and explained color vision in terms of three-coloured receptors in the eye.

 In 1816 André-Marie Ampère gave Augustin-Jean Fresnel an idea that the polarization of light can be explained by the wave theory if light were a transverse wave.
 Later, Fresnel independently worked out his own wave theory of light and presented it to the Académie des Sciences in 1817.
 Siméon Denis Poisson challenged Fresnel's model, claiming that it predicted a bright spot in the shadow behind a circular obstacle contrary to common sense.
 Dominique-François-Jean Arago created an experiment that showed the bright spot: Poisson's challenge became new evidence for the wave theory.
 In 1818, Young wrote to Arago suggesting that light must be transverse waves, not the longitudinal waves characteristic of sound.
 Fresnel took up the idea and was able to show via mathematical methods that polarization could be explained by a transverse wave theory of light with no longitudinal vibration.

 The weakness of the wave theory was that light waves, like sound waves, would need a medium for transmission.
 The existence of the hypothetical substance luminiferous aether proposed by Huygens in 1678 was cast into strong doubt in the late nineteenth century by the Michelson–Morley experiment.

 Newton's corpuscular theory implied that light would travel faster in a denser medium, while the wave theory of Huygens and others implied the opposite.
 At that time, the speed of light could not be measured accurately enough to decide which theory was correct.
 The first to make a sufficiently accurate measurement was Léon Foucault, in 1850.
 His result supported the wave theory, and the classical particle theory was finally abandoned (only to partly re-emerge in the twentieth century as photons in quantum theory).